Looking out of my study window this day... 2026 5 13

 And within a month now I shall be departing for another sojourn in the Arctic latitudes of Northern Finland and Arctic Norway, my 6th year in a row.

-But just this time of year as I had begun to get used to seeing the Gulf of Finland sea loom with the morning sunrise in our East facing garden the whole scene changes to reveal another new spring when its as if everything is breaking into a new beginning?
+But just this time of year as I had begun to get used to seeing the Gulf of Finland's sea loom, with the morning sunrise in our East facing garden, the whole scene changes to reveal another new spring, when its as if everything is breaking into a new beginning?

 Newly arrived birds everywhere I go: all the land and sea birds pretty much arrived.
-Only the Satakieli in English the Nightingale, meaning a "100 Tongues" still to come though obscurely last year for whatever reason it didn't appear when I used to thinlk it sang at the time of my mothers last breaths as it in 2005 when i first registered hearing it at 5 10 in the morning.
-Accompanying the flowering of our Cherry Trees completing the idyllic backdrop...
+Only the Satakieli in English the Nightingale, meaning a "100 Tongues" still to come though, obscurely last year, for whatever reason it didn't appear when I used to thinlk it sang at the time of my mothers last breaths as it was in 2005 when I first registered hearing it at 5 10 in the morning.
+Accompanying the flowering of our Cherry Trees, completing the idyllic backdrop...

-I had had to travel to my once home in Northern England at the beginning of May in 2004 with the news our mother had been taken to Hospital from her long standing sojourn with our sister who had continued living in the same town as her.
-Diabetic in her later years and supplied with an "Insulin Pen" I was fearful that so often she became confused when the level of medication was less than ideal.
-So visiting her 3rd and 4th May, after my last visit 13th and 14th March in 2004, I found her confused on the first day when my sister told me how the hospital staff made her sit up in a chair or in bed for some time each day to prolong her life with little understanding of the fact she was ready to depart this world.
-Turning to me she told she was awaiting our ***** who was him, but suffice to say I saw the Consultant in charge of her Geriatric Ward who brough his whole Ward staff into his Office to hear me tell them they were not make her sit up an more that our mother had come to die.
-The next day I saw her for the last time she was sleeping soundly without confusion and I have to think someone had told her son from Finland had visited her, and re-arranged her care(!?)
+I had had to travel to my once home in Northern England at the beginning of May in 2004 with the news our mother had been taken into Hospital from her long standing sojourn with our sister, who had continued living in the same town as she.
+Diabetic in her later years, and supplied with an "Insulin Pen" I was fearful that, so often, she became confused when the level of medication was less than ideal.
+So visiting her 3rd and 4th May, after my regular spring last visit 13th and 14th March, I found her confused on the first day when my sister told me how the hospital staff made her sit up in a chair, or in bed, for some part of each day, to prolong her life, with little understanding of the fact she was ready to depart this world.
+Turning to me, she told me she was awaiting our *****, who was me, but suffice to say I saw the Consultant in charge of her Geriatric Ward, who brought the whole Ward staff into his Office,to hear me tell them they were not make her sit up any more, that our mother had come to die.
+The next day I saw her for the last time when she was sleeping soundly, without confusion, and I have to think someone had told her, her son from Finland had visited her, and re-arranged her care(!?)

 Comments